 IWM short films on Talking Pictures TV this November

-Rarely seen and newly digitised IWM films to air nationally for the first time in October 2019 on Talking Pictures TV
+Rarely seen and newly digitised IWM films to air nationally for the first time on Talking Pictures TV

 Imperial War Museums has managed a Film Archive since its very beginnings in 1917, and houses the biggest archive of wartime film in the UK with over 23,000 hours of film.
 A new relationship with Talking Pictures TV, an independent film archive and television channel, will see over 40 films and documentaries from the IWM film collection shown on the channel from October 2019 into 2020.